Comment by the Czech Bar Association

-The overall capital ratio in Q4 2025 fell to 23.2% compared to a ratio of 23.5% in the previous quarter.
-It is thus above the 18.6% average ratio of the pre-pandemic period 2015-2019 and the previous average over the past five years was 23%.
+The total capital ratio in the first quarter of 2026 fell to 23.1%, compared with 23.2% in the previous quarter.
+It thus remains above the average ratio of 18.6% from the pre-COVID period of 2015–2019, and the average over the past five years was 22.9%.

-Capital adequacy and the role of profit in it
+Capital Adequacy and the Role of Profit in It

 % of risk-weighted assets